hbc/NGS_Data_Analysis_Course/sessionI/lessons/03_searching_files.md

 	chr1	exon	16607	16765	-
 	chr1	exon	16858	17055	-

 The `cut` command assumes our data columns are separated by tabs (i.e. tab-delimited).
-The `chr1-hg19_genes.gtf` is a tab-delimited file, so the default 'cut' command works for us.
+The `chr1-hg19_genes.gtf` is a tab-delimited file, so the default `cut` command works for us.
 However, data can be separated by other types of delimiters.
 Another common delimiter is the comma, which separates data in comma-separated value (csv) files.
-If your data is not tab delimited, there is a 'cut' command argument (-d) to specify the delimiter.
+If your data is not tab delimited, there is a `cut` command argument (-d) to specify the delimiter.

 Our output looks good, so let's cut these columns from the whole dataset (not just the first 5 lines) and save it as a file, '**chr1-hg19genes_cut**':